asliboyraz/PMGs/README.md

 ```

 Before `PMGs` construction, the analyst should decide the minimum number of groups to construct.
 We chose 25 as minimum number for the demo dataset.
+It means that
 ```{r}
 V<- mPBclustvar(X) #
 coord<-milr(X,V)